boraoden/boraoden.github.io/_posts/2025-12-31-one-is-the-loneliest-number-en.md

 drank my second cup of coffee even though it's just 11 am,

-aimee mann's pretty [cover](https://youtu.be/Yf3LojyK7PA?si=dqXAr5LcOqCrEuxD) plays thanks to pta,
+aimee mann's pretty [cover](https://youtu.be/Yf3LojyK7PA?si=dqXAr5LcOqCrEuxD) rocks thanks to pta,

 have some beers for tonight, a bowl of popcorn maybe,